The Way I Feel (Bill Anderson album): Release and reception

-The Way I Feel was released on June 14, 2005 via Anderson's own label (TWI Records).
+The Way I Feel was released on June 14, 2005, via Anderson's own label (TWI Records).
 It was distributed with the help of the Varèse Sarabande recording company.
 It was originally released as a compact disc.
 The album did not chart on any publication at the time of its release, including Billboard.
 The album spawned one single in 2005 called "Him and Me".
 The single did not chart on any Billboard publications as well, including the Hot Country Songs chart.

 The Way I Feel was reviewed by Al Campbell of Allmusic, who gave the effort 3.5 out of 5 stars.
 Campbell praised the album's sound, which he called a "contemporary country" style.
 He also praised the album's various songwriting pairings.
 "The Way I Feel may not be the first "Whispering Bill" disc to purchase, but it does justice to Bill Anderson's massive catalog, which has endured for over four decades," he concluded.

 Track listing

+All tracks written by Bill Anderson, with additional writers noted.